 Seeking Council Permission

-Before most trips, you and the girls will need to obtain council permission, although your council may not
+Before most trips, you and the girls will need to obtain council permission, although Manitou Council may not

 require this information for trips of one day with no overnight stay.
-Check with your council for specifics, and
+Check with Manitou Council for specifics, and

 also see whether specific forms must be filled out before traveling.